PSCF v1.3.1

 Coding Standards

-This file documents programming and formatting conventions that should be used in the source code of PSCF:
+This file documents programming and formatting conventions that should be used throughout the source code of PSCF:

 • Header files that may be included in other files use file extension *.h